findonflow/find/market.md

 An owner can cancel an auction that is not finished

-An user can add a blind bid to an name that is not in an active auction

-A user can increase his bid on an auction
+An user can add a blind bid to an name that is not in an active auction A user can increase his bid on an auction

-A user can fullfill an auction that has ended
-A owner can fullfill an auction that has ended

 ## I had this in but we remove it
 A name that is listed both for auction and for sale will sell directly if bid is above sell price A name that is listed both for auction and for sale will start auction if bid is belove sell price but above auction price

+# DoneDeal

+We chose to not expose to any user, only winning bidder and owner A user can fullfill an auction that has ended
+A owner can fullfill an auction that has ended

+## Bugs
+ - if you have a profile the final bid line should be alink to your profile with your name
+ - when you run fillfull if the owner does not have a profile create the profile with the same name they just bought
+ - name_status should not fail if you dont have a profile